Sailors become Soldiers who become Sailors

 Long before it became a traffic nightmare, Long Island was the scenic and rural breadbasket of New York.
 In the summer of 1776, it became the focal point of the British plan to crush the American rebellion.

 Driven from Boston earlier that year, Lord William Howe’s reinforced army of over twenty thousand sailed into New York Harbor and landed at Staten Island.
 Soon, he moved his troops across the water and quickly encircled George Washington’s forces along the heights of Brooklyn.
 Although there was fierce fighting, the British numbers and well-positioned guns made Washington’s hold on the island a dangerous liability.
-He faced a grim choice: defend with little hope or attempt to escape.
+He faced a difficult choice: defend with little hope or attempt to escape.

 ![]() |